aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 1. Well done your account has been successfully activated!
 Click *Continue*

-1. You have now access to your SSO app list.
+1. You have now access to your app list.
 Click on *AWS Account* card to expand the list of accounts

 1. Click on your main account to expand the list of your access to this account

 1. Click on *Management console* to access to the console of your main account

-1. Your are now connected with your new SSO Administrator user
+1. Your are now connected with your new Administrator user

-**Let's assign the Developers group to Dev, Staging and Prod accounts with this new SSO Administrator user**
+**Let's assign the Developers group to Dev, Staging and Prod accounts with this new Administrator user**

-#### Customize your SSO endpoint
+#### Customize your AWS access portal URL

-From now on, you or any of your developers won't have to login anymore directly to AWS console but directly through AWS SSO portal.
-In the previous step you might have noticed that your SSO console is accessible through a unique URL such as `https://d-123456789a.awsapps.com/start ` which is not that easy to remember, let's customize it to match your company domain:
+From now on, you or any of your developers won't have to login anymore directly to AWS console but directly through AWS access portal.
+In the previous step you might have noticed that your AWS user portal is accessible through a unique URL such as `https://d-123456789a.awsapps.com/start ` which is not that easy to remember, let's customize it to match your company domain:

-1. Search for *SSO* on the console home page and go to the service
+1. Search for *Identity Center* on the console home page and go to the service

 1. At the bottom of the page, click the *Customize* link located in *User portal* section

 1. Type your domain name and click *Save*

 **Tada !!
-You can now login to AWS Console through your SSO portal using your customized url !**
+You can now login to AWS Console through your AWS access portal using your customized url !**

 </details>